Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 - The average size of a litter is 2 to 3 cubs.

 - Mothers raise their cubs for about 3 to 3.5 months.

 - The average lifespan of jaguar and leopard black panthers in the wild is 12 to 15 and 12 to 17 years, respectively.

 What Do Black Panthers Eat – Black Panther Diet – Black Panther Diet In Wild

 - Like other big cats, black panthers are obligate carnivores, which means they fulfill all their nutritional requirements by only eating the meat of other animals.

 - The diet of jaguar black panthers encompasses at least 87 species of animals.
 They prefer to prey on animals of 45 to 85 kg weight.
-Their most preferred prey are giant ant-eater and capybara.
+Their most preferred preys are giant ant-eaters and capybara.
 The prey species they commonly eat include wild boar, collared peccary, common caiman, deer, nine-banded armadillo, white-nosed coati, frogs, and fish.
-Unlike other big cats, jaguar black panthers do not prefer to prey even-toed ungulates.
+Unlike other big cats, jaguar black panthers do not prefer to prey on even-toed ungulates.

 Black Panther Diet In Captivity

-- In captivity, black panthers are fed with meat.
+- In captivity, black panthers are fed meat.

 - The recommended daily amount of meat for a captive black panther of 50 to 60 kg weight range is only 2 kg.

 What Do Black Panthers Eat In The Rainforest